 Skill 1: Structured Verbal Communication

-The ability to organize your thoughts quickly and deliver them in a clear, logical sequence is the foundation of every other interview skill.
+The ability to organize thoughts quickly and speak clearly is the foundation of all interview skills.
 Interviewers evaluate communication quality not just for what it tells them about your fit for the role, but as a direct proxy for how you will perform in meetings, presentations, client conversations, and stakeholder updates.

 Structured communication in an interview means your answers have a beginning, a middle, and an end.
-They address what was asked rather than what you wished had been asked.
+They answer the actual question instead of the question you wish the interviewer had asked.
 They do not trail off without conclusion, repeat themselves, or bury the point in context.
 This sounds elementary — and yet it is the most commonly underdeveloped skill in professional interviews.

 How to develop it: Practice using the PREP framework for opinion-based answers (Point, Reason, Example, Point) and the STAR framework for behavioral answers.
 Record yourself answering questions and listen back specifically for structural clarity — does your answer have a clear start, a clear core, and a clear conclusion?
 Role Rehearsal™ by Jobuai evaluates structural quality in every answer you practice and shows you specifically where your structure breaks down.